segunak/SegunAkinyemi.com/docs/_posts/2025-03-31-ai-in-tech-careers.md

 - Software architecture patterns
 - Computer science theory

 That said, supplement your degree with practical AI skills.
-Check out <a href="https://aiskillsnavigator.microsoft.com/en-us">Microsoft's AI Skills Navigator</a>.
+Check out [Microsoft's AI Skills Navigator](https://aiskillsnavigator.microsoft.com/en-us).

 Also, consider the financial aspect.
 If pursuing a CS degree means accumulating massive debt, carefully weigh your options.
 Many successful tech professionals enter the field through community colleges, bootcamps, or certificate programs.
 Tech is uniquely meritocratic; four years of traditional education isn't always necessary before you can contribute meaningfully to the industry.
-Self-taught developers with strong portfolios and practical skills often compete successfully against degree holders, especially when they demonstrate AI proficiency. <strong>But to be clear, if you can go to college without going into massive debt, I think you should</strong>.
+Self-taught developers with strong portfolios and practical skills often compete successfully against degree holders, especially when they demonstrate AI proficiency. **But to be clear, if you can go to college without going into massive debt, I think you should**.
 The path for those who don't is doable, but harder.
 </details>

 <details markdown="1">
-<summary><strong>❓ How do I compete with AI in tech?</strong></summary>
+<summary>❓ How do I compete with AI in tech?</summary>

 You don't compete with AI, you use it.
 Or "leverage it" if I wanted to sound like a business person.
 Focus on skills that AI enhances rather than replaces:

-1. <a href="https://github.com/donnemartin/system-design-primer">System architecture and design</a> - Understanding how to design scalable, maintainable systems remains a critical human skill.
+1. [System architecture and design](https://github.com/donnemartin/system-design-primer) - Understanding how to design scalable, maintainable systems remains a critical human skill.

 2. Business domain knowledge - Developers who deeply understand the products and industries they're building for will always be valuable.
-AI can write code, but it can't replace <a href="https://martinfowler.com/bliki/DomainDrivenDesign.html">industry expertise</a> or contextual understanding of business problems.
+AI can write code, but it can't replace [industry expertise](https://martinfowler.com/bliki/DomainDrivenDesign.html) or contextual understanding of business problems.

-3. <a href="https://refactoring.guru/design-patterns">Problem analysis and solution design</a> - Breaking down complex requirements and designing appropriate solutions requires human judgment and creativity.
+3. [Problem analysis and solution design](https://refactoring.guru/design-patterns) - Breaking down complex requirements and designing appropriate solutions requires human judgment and creativity.

-4. Team collaboration and communication - AI tools can't replace the <a href="https://www.coursera.org/articles/hard-skills-vs-soft-skills">soft skills</a> needed to work effectively within a team.
+4. Team collaboration and communication - AI tools can't replace the [soft skills](https://www.coursera.org/articles/hard-skills-vs-soft-skills) needed to work effectively within a team.
 I've been surprised by how much career advancement in tech depends on people wanting you on their projects and teams.
 It isn't coding alone in a dark basement, it's deeply collaborative.
 Strong interpersonal skills directly impact your promotion opportunities, while poor collaboration will limit your career growth.

 5. Technical writing and communication - The ability to write clear, precise instructions is invaluable when working with AI.
 This is the essence of prompt engineering.
 The quality of AI output directly correlates with the quality of your prompts.
-In many ways, the new form of coding is writing really well in natural language, what some call <a href="https://segunakinyemi.com/blog/natural-language-programming/">Natural Language Programming</a>.
+In many ways, the new form of coding is writing really well in natural language, what some call [Natural Language Programming](https://segunakinyemi.com/blog/natural-language-programming/).
 Developers who can articulate requirements, constraints, and goals with precision will get significantly better results from AI tools than those who can't.

 6. Security and best practices - Cybersecurity requires deep expertise that AI can enhance but not replace.
 Organizations need security professionals who use AI to strengthen their work, as no one wants AI alone responsible for protecting critical systems.
-With growing demand for security expertise, <a href="https://www.coursera.org/articles/cybersecurity-career-paths">cybersecurity career paths</a> remain promising.
+With growing demand for security expertise, [cybersecurity career paths](https://www.coursera.org/articles/cybersecurity-career-paths) remain promising.

-7. <a href="https://www.microsoft.com/en-us/ai/responsible-ai">Ethical decision-making and AI governance</a> - Understanding the ethical implications of AI systems and establishing proper governance frameworks is becoming essential.
+7. [Ethical decision-making and AI governance](https://www.microsoft.com/en-us/ai/responsible-ai) - Understanding the ethical implications of AI systems and establishing proper governance frameworks is becoming essential.

 8. User experience (UX) understanding - Knowing how humans interact with technology remains crucial.
-Check out a list of UX learning resources <a href="https://blog.uxtweak.com/best-ux-resources/">here</a>.
+Check out a list of UX learning resources [here](https://blog.uxtweak.com/best-ux-resources/).

-9. Project management and prioritization - GitHub is developing features like <a href="https://github.blog/news-insights/product-news/github-copilot-the-agent-awakens/#project-padawan-swe-agents-on-github">Project Padawan</a> where you can assign AI work items on repositories and receive pull requests to review.
+9. Project management and prioritization - GitHub is developing features like [Project Padawan](https://github.blog/news-insights/product-news/github-copilot-the-agent-awakens/#project-padawan-swe-agents-on-github) where you can assign AI work items on repositories and receive pull requests to review.
 This makes well-written, detailed user stories even more crucial.
-Learn more with <a href="https://www.atlassian.com/agile/project-management/user-stories">Atlassian's guide to user stories</a>.
+Learn more with [Atlassian's guide to user stories](https://www.atlassian.com/agile/project-management/user-stories).
 </details>

 <details markdown="1">
-<summary><strong>❓ What's the best way to start learning AI coding tools?</strong></summary>
+<summary>❓ What's the best way to start learning AI coding tools?</summary>

-1. <strong>Use GitHub Copilot</strong> - This is the most widely-adopted AI coding assistant that integrates directly into VS Code.
-With Microsoft's backing and OpenAI partnership, it's becoming the industry standard employers expect you to know. <a href="https://github.com/features/copilot">Get started here</a>.
+1. **Use GitHub Copilot** - This is the most widely-adopted AI coding assistant that integrates directly into VS Code.
+With Microsoft's backing and OpenAI partnership, it's becoming the industry standard employers expect you to know.
+[Get started here](https://github.com/features/copilot).

-2. <strong>Learn prompt engineering</strong> - Writing effective prompts is becoming as valuable as coding itself.
+2. **Learn prompt engineering** - Writing effective prompts is becoming as valuable as coding itself.
 Practice crafting clear, specific instructions that yield better results.
-Check out <a href="https://platform.openai.com/docs/guides/prompt-engineering">OpenAI's prompt engineering guide</a>.
+Check out [OpenAI's prompt engineering guide](https://platform.openai.com/docs/guides/prompt-engineering).

-3. <strong>Use structured learning resources</strong>:
+3. **Use structured learning resources**:
-  - <a href="https://aiskillsnavigator.microsoft.com/en-us">Microsoft's AI Skills Navigator</a> - A comprehensive roadmap to build AI skills with personalized learning paths
+  - [Microsoft's AI Skills Navigator](https://aiskillsnavigator.microsoft.com/en-us) - A comprehensive roadmap to build AI skills with personalized learning paths
-  - <a href="https://grow.google/ai/">Google's AI Training Hub</a> - Free courses and resources to help you develop practical AI skills
+  - [Google's AI Training Hub](https://grow.google/ai/) - Free courses and resources to help you develop practical AI skills

-4. <strong>Join AI communities</strong> - Places like <a href="https://www.reddit.com/r/ChatGPTCoding/">r/ChatGPTCoding</a> let you learn from others' experiences and stay updated on new techniques.
+4. **Join AI communities** - Places like [r/ChatGPTCoding](https://www.reddit.com/r/ChatGPTCoding/) let you learn from others' experiences and stay updated on new techniques.

-5. <strong>Practice consistently</strong> - Like any skill, improving with AI tools requires regular use.
+5. **Practice consistently** - Like any skill, improving with AI tools requires regular use.
 Try incorporating them into small personal projects first.

-For more comprehensive resources, check out my <a href="https://segunakinyemi.com/blog/ai-learning-resources/">AI Learning Resources</a> guide.
+For more comprehensive resources, check out my [AI Learning Resources](https://segunakinyemi.com/blog/ai-learning-resources/) guide.
 </details>

 ## Closing Words